 Documentation should identify the disability and the impact the disability has in a post-secondary environment.

-Accessibility Services will determine eligibility and appropriate accommodations, case by case, based on quality, recency and completeness of the documentation submitted.
+Accessibility Services will determine eligibility and appropriate accommodations, case by case, based on the quality, recency, and completeness of the documentation submitted.
 Documentation can vary but may include: Individualized Education Plans, 504 plans, Mental Health Treatment Plans, and evaluations from medical professionals.

 A Disability Determination Form to be completed by a qualified professional can be requested from the Accessibility Services Office.